Drupal: Accessibility

 The community also added an accessibility gate for core issues in Drupal 8.

 Extending the core

 Drupal core is modular, defining a system of hooks and callbacks, which are accessed internally via an API.
 This design allows third-party contributed modules and themes to extend or override Drupal's default behaviors without changing Drupal core's code.

 Drupal isolates core files from contributed modules and themes.
 This increases flexibility and security and allows administrators to cleanly upgrade to new releases without overwriting their site's customizations.
-The Drupal community has the saying, "Never hack core," a strong recommendation that site developers do not change core files.
+The Drupal community has the saying, "Never hack core," a strong recommendation that site developers not change core files.

 Modules

 Contributed modules offer such additional or alternate features as image galleries, custom content types and content listings, WYSIWYG editors, private messaging, third-party integration tools, integrating with BPM portals, and more.
 As of December 2019 the Drupal website lists more than 44,000 free modules.

 Some of the most commonly used contributed modules include: